Arielle Dombasle

 Arielle Dombasle (born April 27, 1953) is an American-born French singer, actress, director and model.
 Her breakthrough roles were in Éric Rohmer's Pauline at the Beach (1983) and Alain Robbe-Grillet's The Blue Villa (1995).
-Appearing in various works by renowned documentary filmmaker Chris Marker, including Sans Soleil (1983), Tokyo Days (1988), and The Owl's Legacy (1989).
-She also starred in the 1984 miniseries Lace and its 1985 sequel Lace II and appeared as a guest in Miami Vice.
-Since 1978 she has released twenty-one singles and ten albums and has directed four movies.
+She has worked with a wide variety of filmmakers, including Werner Schroeter on Two (2002), Philippe de Broca on Amazon (2000), Roman Polanski on Tess (1979), Jean-Pierre Mocky on Crédit pour tous (2011) and Raoul Ruiz on Savage Souls (2001).
+She also starred in the 1984 ABC miniseries Lace and its 1985 sequel Lace II and appeared as a guest on Miami Vice ("Definitely Miami" of Season Two).
+Dombasle has released thirty-four singles and eleven albums and has directed six movies.

 Early years

 She was born Arielle Laure Maxime Sonnery in Hartford, Connecticut, the daughter of Jean-Louis Melchior Sonnery de Fromental, a silk manufacturer, and Françoise Garreau-Dombasle.
 She descends from French-American immigrants in Mexico under her grandfather's diplomatic tenure.
 The family's surname was created in 1912, when Dombasle's grandfather René Sonnery (1887–1925), an industrialist from Lyon, married Anne-Marie Berthon du Fromental.
 Arielle took the pseudonym Arielle Dombasle in memory of her mother who died at the age of 36.
 She was raised as a Roman Catholic.

 Dombasle and her brother Gilbert were raised in Mexico by their maternal grandparents after their mother's death in 1964.
 She attended the Lycée Franco-Mexicain.
 She was also raised at Château de Chaintré, the Sonnery family estate near Mâcon, Saône-et-Loire.
-Her maternal grandfather, Maurice Garreau-Dombasle, was a close friend of and advisor to Charles de Gaulle, long time commercial attaché for the French Enbassy, who resigned from his post on Sep 3, 1940 that he would "never work 'under German control'," and on June that year was one of the founders of France Forever, had later served as the French ambassador to Mexico.
+Her maternal grandfather, Maurice Garreau-Dombasle, a close friend of and advisor to Charles de Gaulle, was a long time commercial attaché for the French Embassy, who resigned from his post on September 3, 1940, declaring that he would "never work 'under German control'," and on June that year was one of the founders of France Forever, had later served as the French ambassador to Mexico.
 Her maternal grandmother was Man'ha Garreau-Dombasle (née Germaine Massenet, 1898–1999), a writer and poet who translated Rabindranath Tagore's works into French and was a longtime friend of the science fiction writer Ray Bradbury, who dedicated his 1972 novel The Halloween Tree to her.